-Meanwhile, according to the gasoline price forecast model of the Vietnam Petroleum Institute (VPI), in the next adjustment period, gasoline prices may increase by 1.8%, while oil prices may increase by 1.5 - 2% if the Ministry of Finance and the Ministry of Industry and Trade do not set aside or use the gasoline price stabilization fund.
+Meanwhile, according to the gasoline price forecast model of the Vietnam Petroleum Institute (VPI), in the next adjustment period, gasoline prices may increase by 1.8%, while oil prices may increase by 1.5 - 2% if the Ministry of Finance and Industry and Trade do not set aside or use the gasoline price stabilization fund.

 Accordingly, VPI forecasts that the retail price of E5 RON92 gasoline may increase by VND352 to VND20,212/liter, while RON95 gasoline may increase by VND369 to VND20,959/liter.